 About the Dutch Postcode Lottery

 The Dutch Postcode Lottery (Nationale Postcode Loterij) has been raising funds to support organizations working for a fairer, greener world since 1989.
 The lottery has grown to become the Netherlands’ biggest charity lottery, with 2.9 million Dutch participants who have a chance to win thousands of prizes every month.
-At the same time, the participants support the welfare organizations, as half of the lottery price goes to the 112 nongovernmental organizations.
+At the same time, the participants support the welfare organizations, as 40% of the lottery price goes to the 112 nongovernmental organizations.
 To date, the lottery has dispensed more than 5 billion euros to its beneficiaries.

 Since 2005, the Postcode Lottery has also been active in the United Kingdom and Sweden, where People’s Postcode Lottery and the Svenska Postkodlotteriet are raising funds for welfare organizations.
 In the Netherlands, the Dutch Postcode Lottery works with BankGiro Loterij and the VriendenLoterij, as part of the Holding Nationale Goede Doelen Loterijen.